 Removable dentures are also worn by those who have had a complete tooth loss.
 However, they do not offer the same strength and support as full mouth dental implants.
 Your teeth will remain stuck firmly in place, giving you greater freedom of choice.
 These are also more effective than dentures and will feel like a part of you.
 Moreover, the friction from dentures can cause soreness.
 They are more uncomfortable, in general, and can cause pain.

 On the other hand, dental implants are easy to deal with.
 Their maintenance, though, is very important.
 You need a proper oral health routine for a comfortable, long-lasting experience with your dental implants.

 If you’ve suffered from complete tooth loss as a result of ageing, accident, or injuries, full mouth dental implants are a good choice.
 They have a natural appearance, can last for more than a decade, and they can act as normal teeth.
 However, people who enjoy excellent results from this surgery usually have an expert surgeon work his/her magic on their teeth.
 You can find just that at Longevita.

 Rather than dealing with removable dentures all the time and the problems that come with them, you can just have a full mouth dental implant.
-Book your appointment with us today by clicking here.
+Book your appointment with us today.
 We’ll have you smiling beautifully in no time.